 NOTE – WE OPERATE RAIN OR SHINE!
 Some of the best surfing conditions happen when it is raining.
 If rain is in the area with scattered showers and overcast skies, we will most likely be surfing with surf camp OPEN.
 We have plenty of wetsuits to keep the kids warm.
 If rain is heavy/drenching, it’s cold out and very windy with rough seas and the forecast calls for the whole day to be like that, we most likely will cancel.
 Year to year we only cancel surf camp due to poor weather 0-2 times the whole season!
-Just because rain is in the forecast does not mean we will cancel surf camp or lessons.
+Just because rain is in the forecast does not mean we will cancel surf camp.
 If your student misses camp due to the weather and camp is ON, your student will not be given a makeup.
-Please send Summa Love and email with any absences.
+Please send Summa Love a quick email with any absences.

 Rip Tides – The ocean may also be too rough to run a surf camp with strong rip tides.
 We will email and post updates on the website if we need to cancel due to strong rip tides.
-Majority of the time if the surf is rough, we will not cancel and take the kids out 1 at a time with rotation closer to the beach with other ocean and beach activities for the students to participate in.
+Majority of the time if the surf is rough, we will not cancel and take the kids out 1 at a time with rotation closer to the beach for safety with other ocean and beach activities for the students to participate in.
 We do not issue any make ups or refunds for rough conditions if we do not cancel camp.
 Camp counselors will make a collective decision about canceling camp if the surf is too rough.